mbolingdev/mbolingdev/README.md

 # Michael Boling

 Developer based in Springfield, MO.
 By day I develop software for the City of Springfield.
-Outside of work, I build web, iOS, and macOS applications.
+Outside of work, I build web, iOS, and macOS apps.

 ### Shipped Products